 CALL TO INQUIRE

-Browner most recently served as assistant to President Barack Obama and director of the White House Office of Energy and Climate Change Policy, where she oversaw the coordination of environmental, energy, climate, transport, and related policy across the federal government.
+Browner served as an assistant to President Barack Obama and director of the White House Office of Energy and Climate Change Policy, where she oversaw the coordination of environmental, energy, climate, transport, and related policy across the federal government.
 Previously, Browner was a founding principal of The Albright Group LLC from 2001 to 2008.

 From 1993 to 2001, Browner served as the administrator of the Environmental Protection Agency.
 As administrator, she adopted the most stringent air-pollution standards in our nation’s history, set a fine-particle clean air standard for the first time, and spearheaded the reauthorization of the Safe Drinking Water Act, as well as the Food Quality Protection Act.

-From 1991 to 1993, Ms. Browner served as secretary of environmental regulation in Florida, where she launched the largest ecological restoration project ever attempted in the United States to restore the natural flow of water to the Everglades.
+From 1991 to 1993, Browner served as secretary of environmental regulation in Florida, where she launched the largest ecological restoration project ever attempted in the United States to restore the natural flow of water to the Everglades.

-Ms. Browner serves on the Board of Directors of the Center for American Progress and was a founding board member of the organization.
+Browner serves on the Board of Directors of the Center for American Progress and was a founding board member of the organization.

-Ms. Browner earned her B.A. and law degree from the University of Florida in Gainesville.
+Browner earned her B.A. and law degree from the University of Florida in Gainesville.
 She has one son and is married to former New York Congressman Tom Downey

 The Honorable Bud Albright has a distinguished record of government service as a veteran of the last three Republican Administrations.
 His experience leading energy and environment programs, and leading legislative policy at the federal level in telecommunications, energy, environment, and health industries, leading investigations and oversight for criminal activity, as well as shepherding foreign and domestic policy implementation is nearly unparalleled in Washington.